-- If no qualified financing round has occurred within four years, each warrant gives the investor the right to purchase one share for quota value anyway.
+- If no qualified financing round has occurred within four years, each warrant gives the investor the right to purchase at least one share (typically two shares) for quota value anyway.

 - This corresponds to a fallback conversion for a convertible loan (if you’re familiar with that).